sourcegraph/sourcegraph-public-snapshot/cmd/gitserver/README.md

 1. copy the shell script `process-stats-watcher.sh` to a location in the `PATH`.
 1. Ensure all three of those are executable.

-Now when a native `gitserver` process runs `p4-fusion`, it will run the wrapper shell script, which will itself run the `p4-fusion-binary` executable, and the `process-stats-watcher.sh` executable.
+After those steps, when a native `gitserver` process runs `p4-fusion`, it will run the wrapper shell script, which will itself run the `p4-fusion-binary` executable, and the `process-stats-watcher.sh` executable.